ixanza/tranquility/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - erri120 & jdsmith2816 - Repository template
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
+- Phoenix from [The Phoenix Flavour](thephoenixflavour.com/) - Serenity is largely built upon her amazing guide

 ## Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/ixanza/serenity/issues) (open **and** closed ones) on GitHub first if you have any problems.
+While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) and on my own discord [Xanza's Emporium](https://discord.gg/867QtkVuUa), I would advise checking the [Issues](https://github.com/ixanza/serenity/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.

 ## Contributing